The Weeknd: 2009–2014: Trilogy and Kiss Land

-In November 2013, Tesfaye opened for Justin Timberlake on The 20/20 Experience World Tour.
-He then contributed to the soundtrack for The Hunger Games: Catching Fire (2013), on the songs "Devil May Cry" and "Elastic Heart" with Sia and Diplo, the latter serving as the second single from the soundtrack.
+On May 17, 2013, Tesfaye released the title track to his debut studio album, Kiss Land and announced the album's release date of September 10.
+Upon its release, the album debuted at number two on the Billboard 200 with 96,000 copies and received generally positive reviews from music critics.
+Tesfaye further promoted the album with a fall tour that occurred in North America and England in September to November 2013.
+Between November 6 and 13, he served as an opening act for Justin Timberlake during The 20/20 Experience World Tour.
+He also contributed two songs to the soundtrack for the 2013 film The Hunger Games: Catching Fire, "Devil May Cry" and the soundtrack's second single, "Elastic Heart" with Sia and Diplo.

-In February 2014, Tesfaye remixed Beyoncé's single "Drunk in Love" from her eponymous studio album.
-Retaining the theme and concept of the song, he detailed the synopsis through a male's perspective.
+In February 2014, Tesfaye released a remix of "Drunk in Love" from Beyoncé's eponymous studio album, and Ty Dolla Sign's "Or Nah".
+He announced the King of the Fall Tour in June 2014, a 4-city tour of North America between September and October and was supported by Schoolboy Q and Jhené Aiko.
+In promotion of the tour, he released the songs "King of the Fall" and "Often" in July of that year.
 On August 25, Tesfaye collaborated with Ariana Grande on the song "Love Me Harder" from Grande's second studio album My Everything.
-The song was then released on September 30 as the fourth single from the album, and peaked at number seven on the Billboard Hot 100.
+It was later released on September 30 as the fourth single from the album, and peaked at number seven on the Billboard Hot 100.

-Tesfaye's first headlining tour, the King of the Fall Tour, a 4-city tour of North America was held in September and October 2014, and was supported by Schoolboy Q and Jhené Aiko.
-The tour was followed by release of the songs "Often" and "King of the Fall", leading to speculation that the former was the lead single from his second studio album, Beauty Behind the Madness (2015).
 On December 23, Tesfaye released the song "Earned It" from the soundtrack for Fifty Shades of Grey (2015).
-The single, which peaked at number three on the Billboard Hot 100, earned Tesfaye his first Academy Award nomination for Best Original Song.
+The single, which peaked at number three on the Billboard Hot 100, earned Tesfaye his first and only Academy Award nomination for Best Original Song.
 The song won Best R&B Performance and was nominated for Best R&B Song and Best Song Written for Visual Media at the 58th Annual Grammy Awards.